 So encourage them to explore these with their lips, tongue and jaw, at the same time being careful of any pieces that might come off and increase the risk of choking.

 All in all, everything I have said above leads to only one conclusion: there is no need for pureed foods.
 Babies can handle everything that is served to them (taking into account their age, motor skills and choking hazards).

 So, assuming little one doesn’t have any teeth yet, what can I give him?

 See the list below.
 Please share it on social media and remember to leave your email below if you want to stay informed about the future release of my weaning ebook.
 It’s going to be packed with advice and won’t be about recipes.
 There are plenty of those around (and not all of them good, I might add…).
-I have also added a FREE weaning success checklist to help you make your weaning journey easier, which you’ll get as soon as you sign up.
+I have also added my top 5 tips to help you make your weaning journey easier, which you’ll get as soon as you sign up.

 But before anything else, make sure baby meets the three signs he or she is ready to begin in the first place.
 I cannot stress this enough, guys, and it will save you lots of trouble down the road.

 I can only shake my head in disgust when I see baby food labeled in any way as 4 months+.